digitalmacgyver/viblio_backend/vib/cv/FaceRecognition/README.md

 * contact_id - integer value identifying the contact this face is associated with
 * face_id - integer value identifying this particular face image
 * face_url - a URL to this face image
-* external_id - Either None, or an integer value - this is an
+* external_id - Either None, or an integer value - this is a
-  arbitrary convenience variable that allows a caller of the recognition API to label a particular face in some way meaningful to them
+  convenience variable that allows a caller of the recognition API to label a particular face in some way meaningful to them
 * score - floating point value specifying how "good" this face is, higher values are better - will be used by face recognition to select the best faces to use for matching